-The blueprint for successful instruction appointments
+The blueprint for successful instruction presentations

 We talk a lot about what makes an amazing estate agent.

 It’s a hard thing to be.
 But if you’re there, you know that’s what makes it all so worth it.